gnosisguild/e3-nix-flake/README.md

 1. **Server**

-   This has been tested with Ubuntu 22.04 x64, add SSH key and SSH into the droplet as root
+   Get a fresh installation using whatever distribution.

-   NOTE: This will work the best with a fresh install
+   This has been tested with digital ocean stock ubuntu 24.05.

 1. **Nix**